-• What command types are available?

-Accel, AccelAcc, AccelAeb, and Percent.
-Percent is simply 0-10 m/s2 scaled to 0-100%.
-Percent is not pedal position.

-- What is the report and expected control frequency? - $50~\mathrm{Hz}$ report, $50~\mathrm{Hz}$ command expected, $10~\mathrm{Hz}$ timeout.
-Commands ${>}50\mathrm{Hz}$ will be down-sampled. - What is the command delay?
+- What command types are available?
+Pressure and Percent.
+Percent is simply 0-120 bar pressure scaled to 0-100%.
+Percent is not pedal position. - What is the report and expected control frequency?
+50 Hz report, 50 Hz command expected, 10 Hz timeout.
+Commands >100Hz will be down-sampled. - What is the command delay?
+Command messages are forwarded to the actuator as soon as they are received to minimize delay. - What is the interface?

-Maximum delay incurred from the drive-by-wire system forwarding to the vehicle is 20ms (50Hz).

-- What is the interface?
 Units?
-Resolution? - Negative acceleration (m/s^2) with 0.001 resolution using ACC/AEB.
-The interface to be used (ACC/AEB) can be specified. - What is the criteria for a driver override? x>200Nm for 100ms, and the values can be changed via the DbwConfig GUI - Can I press the brake without overriding the system?
+Resolution?
+Brake pressure (bar) with 0.01 resolution. - What is the criteria for a driver override? x>4 bar for 250 ms, and the values can be changed via the DbwConfig GUI - Can I press the brake without overriding the system?
 Yes.
-Set the ignore bit in the command message and the corresponding BrakeAllowIgnore parameter via the DbwConfig GUI.
-However, brake deceleration via ACC will disengage while the brake pedal is pressed.
-Brake deceleration via AEB will remain active while the brake pedal is pressed.
+Set the ignore bit in the command message and the corresponding BrakeAllowIgnore parameter via the DbwConfig GUI. - Can the drive-by-wire achieve full brake deceleration?
+Yes, the brake actuator can build pressure to the same level as a physical brake pedal press.
+However, the pressure build rate is a little slower than the rate a human can achieve by pressing the pedal.

-• Can the drive-by-wire achieve full brake deceleration?

-Yes, the drive-by-wire uses the vehicle's AEB system to achieve full brake deceleration for a few seconds.
-After that, ACC is used to achieve up to 5 m/s^2 .

-dataspeedinc.com • (248) 243-8889 2736 Research Dr. • Rochester Hills, MI • 48309

-- How long can the ACC brakes hold the vehicle stopped?
-5 minutes, then the electric parking brake is automatically applied. - Can the brake lights be controlled separately?
+- How long can the brake actuator hold the vehicle stopped?
+8 minutes, then the drive-by-wire executes a shift to park. - Can the brake lights be controlled separately?
 No. - ABS (Anti lock brakes)?
 ABS is always enabled.
 Status (active/inactive) is reported. - Hill Start Assist (HSA)?
 HSA can be enabled/disabled in the production vehicle.
 Status (enabled/disabled and active/inactive) is reported. - Stability Control?
 Stability Control is always enabled.
+Status (active/inactive) is reported. - Automatic Emergency Braking (AEB)?
+AEB is always enabled.
 Status (active/inactive) is reported.